ngardiner/ngardiner.github.io/ha.md

 #### Door and Window Sensor

-Xiaomi Door and Window Sensors can be placed at the edge of window, door and drawer openings to measure
+Xiaomi Door and Window Sensors can be placed at the edge of window, door and drawer openings to detect when a door, window or drawer is opened.
+These sensors are extremely important for Security functionality, in that they can detect intrusions and door opening states regardless of the state of other sensors.

+This is a layered security approach, where failure of other sensor mechanisms are accommodated for with immediate alarms triggered on opening of doors in secured areas of the property.

 ### Whole-house Audio